- Butterick Pattern from Jaycotts.co.uk on the link here Butterick B6133

 It can be used to make beautiful corded pintucks!

 If you look closely you can see piping cord going in through the front and up through the hole in the base plate.
-It is easy to do, just refer to your machine manual if you are not sure how to remove the base plate ( tip, this is a good opportunity to get a brush out and remove any lint accumulated around the bobbin area )
+It is easy to do, just refer to your machine manual if you are not sure how to remove the base plate ( tip, this is a good opportunity to get a brush out and remove any lint accumulated around the bobbin area ) if your machine has a top loading bobbin , or if there is no hole in your throat plate then contact Jaycotts who will advise you on the options

 You will need some piping cord.
 This is where I became inventive.
 I discovered that the thinnest size of piping cord I have,size 00, was still too thick.
 However it did unravel easily and when I split it into three, each strand was perfect!
 Other options if you cannot find exactly what you need include crochet cotton or six strand embroidery thread.